 Exaggeration to absurd extremes

 Unlike irony and parody, this type of humour is safe for the youngest of audiences.
-Hyperbole is super common in picture books.
+Hyperbole is super common in picture books, and almost mandatory in funny carnivalesque picturebooks.
+Hyperbole is a subcategory of intensification, but intensification goes beyond hyperbole.

 Stuck by Oliver Jeffers is an excellent example.
 There’s no way all those things would get stuck in a tree.
 Jeffers knows how to take a joke to its conclusion.
 This book is a masterclass in hyperbole.